 The Addiction Studies Certificate program prepares individuals to work in an entry-level position in a substance abuse program.
 Coursework includes training in how to assist individuals and families with a variety of issues arising from addiction problems.

-Students seeking the Addiction Studies Certificate may also be interested in pursuing an Associate of Arts degree with a focus in Social Work, Criminal Justice, or Psychology.
+Students seeking the Addiction Studies Certificate also may be interested in pursuing an associate’s degree in Human and Social Services or an Associate of Arts degree with a focus in Social Work, Criminal Justice, or Psychology.

 Graduates Are Prepared To